Probate Q&A Series

 • In the absence of any relatives, the estate may escheat to the state.

-Administration of an intestate estate requires the appointment of an administrator by the court to manage and close the estate.
+Administration of an intestate estate requires the appointment of a personal representative by the clerk of superior court to manage and close the estate.
 It is beneficial to have professional legal guidance during this process to ensure compliance with North Carolina laws and smooth distribution of assets.

 If you are facing this situation, contact Pierce Law Group for experienced legal advice.
 Simply email intake@piercelaw.com or call (919) 341-7055.